Make black walnut tincture with the green hulls from black walnuts for its antifungal properties or as an external iodine supplement.

 Where to plant a black walnut tree

-Black walnut trees exude juglan, a plant substance that prevents other plants from growing near a black walnut tree.
-If you plan to put a black walnut in you back garden you may be disappointed when you find that your asparagus, strawberries, and rhubarb struggle.
-However, there are a few plants that are unaffected by juglan.
+Black walnut trees exude juglans, a plant substance that prevents other plants from growing near a black walnut tree.
+If you plan to put a black walnut in your back garden you may be disappointed when you find that your asparagus, strawberries, and rhubarb struggle.
+However, there are a few plants that are unaffected by juglans.
 Here’s a list of 30 plants that are hardy in zone 3, that are good neighbors to black walnut.

 Black walnut hulls are a strong natural source of iodine.
 They are nourishing to the thyroid, especially where seaweed is hard to source.
 Take note of where you can find black walnut trees growing near you.
 This may be helpful, should you ever find yourself in need of iodine to protect from nuclear radiation, especially radioactive iodine, which can be absorbed by your thyroid in a situation where you are iodine deficient.

 Black walnut hulls are antifungal and anti-parasitic, especially for intestinal parasites.
-They are also an antimicrobial, blood cleansing, detoxifing, tonic.
+They are also an antimicrobial, blood cleansing, detoxifying tonic.
 They have some sedative properties.

 However, they are not an herbal supplement that should be taken daily.
-Black walnut hulls can used externally to help with warts, and herpes.
+Black walnut hulls can be used externally to help with warts and herpes.
 To use it as an iodine supplement paint the tincture on the skin of the knees, rather than taking it internally.

 It can be used as an antiviral, antifungal or to expel parasites when taken internally.
 However, because it is such a powerful supplement its use should be limited to no more than 2 weeks at a time.